What are Insect Growth Regulators (IGR’s) and how do they work?

 Since IGRs disrupt processes like an insect metamorphosis, which do not occur in animals such as mammals (including humans, dogs and cats), birds and fish, they have a larger margin of safety than conventional insecticides.
 Additionally, IGRs are non-repellant and have good indoor residual activity, so you don’t have to apply them very often.

-To break the flea life-cycle on your pet and in your home, check out Martin’s FLEE® Plus line of products that contain Insect Growth Regulators:
+To break the flea life-cycle on your pet and in your home, check out the Martin’s products below that contain Insect Growth Regulators: